-Ruthless dictators, oppression and natural disasters have characterised Nicaragua’s fascinating history.
+Ruthless dictators, oppression and natural disasters have characterised Nicaragua’s fascinating though troubled history.

-In 1909, the Americans began to exert their power over the fledgling nation, arriving in force in 1926 to steer an election in their favour.
+In 1909, the United States began to exert its power over the fledgling nation, opening military bases over the coming years to steer an election in its favour.
 But Augusto Sandino – who later gave his name to the Sandinistas – launched a guerrilla campaign that forced them out by 1933.

-However, they’d left a new internal power to contend with, the paramilitary National Guard led by General Anastasio Somozo.
+However, a new internal power stood in their way: the paramilitary National Guard led by General Anastasio Somoza.
 In 1934, he ordered the arrest and execution of Sandino and his senior commanders.
 Two years later he became president and established a brutal and corrupt dictatorship that lasted for almost half a century.

 When Somoza was assassinated in 1956, his sons Luis and Anastasio took over.
 In the early 1960s, the Marxist Frente Sandinista de Liberación Nacional (FSLN), or Sandinistas, formed but soon disbanded.
 A turning point came in 1972, when an earthquake in Managua killed over 10,000 people and left 500,000 homeless.
-Much of the international relief money was syphoned off by the government and opposition to them began to grow amongst all social classes.
+The government siphoned off much of the international relief money and opposition to them began to grow amongst all social classes.